The Forgiveness Project: 2004 - The F Word Exhibition

-The charity was founded in 2004 by Marina Cantacuzino, a journalist who in the build up to the Iraq War began to gather personal stories from people whose lives had been affected by violence and terrorism but who had learned to forgive and move on.
+The charity was founded in 2004 by Marina Cantacuzino, a journalist who in the build up to the Iraq War began to gather personal stories from people whose lives had been affected by violence but who chose forgiveness instead of retaliation.

-Cantacuzino spent all of 2003 collecting stories of reconciliation and forgiveness for an exhibition of words and images which she created with the photographer Brian Moody.
-These stories subsequently formed the basis of The Forgiveness Project's The F Word exhibition.
+Cantacuzino spent all of 2003 collecting stories of reconciliation and forgiveness for an exhibition of words and images, which she created with photographer Brian Moody.
+These stories subsequently formed the basis of The Forgiveness Project's The F Word: Stories of Forgiveness exhibition.
+Funding for the exhibition came from the late Dame Anita Roddick (Founder of The Body Shop) who became the charity's founding patron together with the late Archbishop Desmond Tutu.